Frank Griswold

 Frank Tracy Griswold III (September 18, 1937 – March 5, 2023) was an American clergyman who served as the 25th Presiding Bishop of the Episcopal Church.

 Early life and education

-Griswold was born in Bryn Mawr, Pennsylvania, and educated at St. Paul's School in Concord, New Hampshire.
+Griswold was born in Bryn Mawr, Pennsylvania to Frank Tracy Griswold, Jr. and Louisa Johnson Whitney Griswold, and educated at St. Paul's School in Concord, New Hampshire.
 He studied at Harvard College, where he majored in English literature, graduating with a Bachelor of Arts (AB) degree in 1959.
 He trained for ordination at the General Theological Seminary and also earned a further BA degree in theology from Oriel College, Oxford in 1962: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1966.